microsoft/vscode-docs/docs/languages/python.md

 No more `print` statement debugging!
 Set breakpoints, inspect data, and use the debug console as you run your program step by step.
 Debug a number of different type of Python applications, including multi-threaded, web, and remote applications.

-For Python-specific details, including setting up your `launch.json` configuration, see [Debugging](/docs/python/debugging.md).
+For Python-specific details, including setting up your `launch.json` configuration and remote debugging, see [Debugging](/docs/python/debugging.md).
 General VS Code debugging information is found in the [debugging document](/docs/editor/debugging.md).

 <video id="python-debugging-video" src="https://az754404.vo.msecnd.net/public/python-debugging.mp4" poster="/images/python_python-debugging-placeholder.png" autoplay loop controls muted></video>